adeguet1/dvrk-calibration-tool/README.md

 ./calibrate.py record -t {PSM_NAME} {CONFIG_FILE}
 ```

-**Note**: View subcommand needs to be updated to match the updates to PlaneCalibration
+**Note**: View subcommand needs to be updated to match the updates to PlaneRecording

 This command creates a folder in the format `{ARM_NAME}_{DATE}_{TIME}`, which stores all the values for the calibration: palpation_{row}_{column}.csv and info.txt